Extra-special quotients of surface braid groups and double Kodaira fibrations with small signature: Introduction

 Section \ref{sec:DDKS} is devoted to the study of diagonal double Kodaira structures in groups of order at most $32$.
 One crucial technical result is Proposition \ref{prop:no-structure-CCT}, stating that there are no such structures on CCT-groups.
-Thus, in order to prove the first part of Theorem A, we only need to exclude the existence of diagonal double Kodaira structures on $\mathsf{S}_4$ and on the five non-abelian, non-CCT groups of order $32$; this is done in Proposition \ref{prop:less-32-no-ddks} and Proposition \ref{prop:32-no-extra-special-no-structure}, respectively.
-The second part of Theorem A, i.e. the computation of number of structures in each case, is obtained by using some techniques borrowed from \cite{Win72}; more precisely, we exploit the fact that $V=G/Z(G)$ is a symplectic vector space of dimension $4$ over $\mathbb{Z}_2$, and that $\operatorname{Out}(G)$ embeds in $\mathrm{Sp}(4, \, \mathbb{Z}_2)$ as the orthogonal group associated with the quadratic form $q \colon V \to \mathbb{Z}_2$ related to the symplectic form $(\cdot \;, \cdot)$ by $q(\overline{\mathsf{x}}\, \overline{\mathsf{y}})=q(\overline{\mathsf{x}}) + q(\overline{\mathsf{y}})+ (\overline{\mathsf{x}}, \, \overline{\mathsf{y}})$.
+Thus, in order to prove the first part of the Main Theorem, we only need to exclude the existence of diagonal double Kodaira structures on $\mathsf{S}_4$ and on the five non-abelian, non-CCT groups of order $32$; this is done in Proposition \ref{prop:less-32-no-ddks} and Proposition \ref{prop:32-no-extra-special-no-structure}, respectively.
+The second part of the Main Theorem, i.e. the computation of number of structures in each case, is obtained by using some techniques borrowed from \cite{Win72}; more precisely, we exploit the fact that $V=G/Z(G)$ is a symplectic vector space of dimension $4$ over $\mathbb{Z}_2$, and that $\operatorname{Out}(G)$ embeds in $\mathrm{Sp}(4, \, \mathbb{Z}_2)$ as the orthogonal group associated with the quadratic form $q \colon V \to \mathbb{Z}_2$ related to the symplectic form $(\cdot \;, \cdot)$ by $q(\overline{\mathsf{x}}\, \overline{\mathsf{y}})=q(\overline{\mathsf{x}}) + q(\overline{\mathsf{y}})+ (\overline{\mathsf{x}}, \, \overline{\mathsf{y}})$.

-Finally, in Section \ref{sec:ddkf} we establish the relation between our algebraic results and the geometrical framework of diagonal double Kodaira fibrations, and we provide the proofs of Theorems B, C, and D; furthermore, we state Theorem E, discussing some of its consequences.
+Finally, in Section \ref{sec:ddkf} we establish the relation between our algebraic results and the existence of diagonal double Kodaira fibrations, and we prove the consequences of the Main Theorem in this geometrical framework.

-The paper ends with two appendices.
-In Appendix A we collect the presentations for the non-abelian groups of order $24$ and $32$ that we used in our calculations, while Appendix B contains the details about the computational proof of Theorem E.
+The paper ends with an Appendix, where we collect the presentations for the non-abelian groups of order $24$ and $32$ that we used in our calculations.